Discover how we can transform your organisation

 69% of UK adults are currently worried about the negative impact of Covid-19.
 There has also been an increase in adults who’ve never previously experienced poor mental health, now finding themselves struggling.

-While the world is learning to adapt and respond to changes brought on by Covid-19, World Mental Health Day 2020 is themed 'mental health for all' and serves as a reminder that we all need to take care of our own mental health, look out for others, and make mental health help more accessible.
+While the world is learning to adapt and respond to changes brought on by Covid-19, World Mental Health Awareness week 2022 is themed around ‘loneliness’ and serves as a reminder that we all need to take care of one another, as well as working on our own mental health and social networks.

 This article explores how businesses can support their employees’ mental health, and continue on the track of positive growth and development.